Klopez851/klopez851/README.md

-# 💫 About Me:
+# About Me:
+Hello, I'm Keidy!
-Hello, I'm Keidy!<br><br>I'm an aspiring backend developer who loves to code things that interest me.<br>Currently studying up on a variety of topics which include Spring boot, RESTful and SOAP apis, and getting an SQL Certification!<br><br> 🎯 Currently working on: A fully functioning, simple, note-taking website<br><br>    🌱 Learning more about: React and Spring <br><br>    🤝 Open to collaborating on: Most types of projects, I like coding!<br>
+I'm an aspiring backend developer who loves to code things that interest me.
+Currently studying up on a variety of topics which include Spring boot, RESTful and SOAP apis, and getting an SQL Certification!
+Currently working on: A fully functioning, simple, note-taking website Learning more about: React and Spring
+Open to collaborating on: Most types of projects, I like coding!
 ###

 <div align="center">